kussic/dotOS/README.md

 ##Credits
 * Obey2 based on the idea of Archbey2 by Mr Green
 * i3wm scripts based on the work of https://github.com/strang3quark
-* PTF is forked from https://github.com/trustedsec/ptf and made by @HackingDave
 * Vimperator firefox CSS by http://twily.info/